 If you’re searching for quick, healthy recipes, look no more!
-Whether it’s for breakfast or on-the-go healthy snacks, low carb smoothies are delicious and take only 5 minutes to make!
+Whether it’s for low carb breakfast or on-the-go snacks, low carb smoothies are delicious and take only 5 minutes to make!

 In my low carb recipes, I like to use a few simple swaps that can make a big difference in a low carb lifestyle.
 For example, instead of using bananas, I use avocados, which have less than half the amount of carbs while still adding incredible texture and flavor to the smoothie.

 Let me show you just how easy this treat is to throw together!

 What’s not to love?!
 Full of creamy goodness and body-loving nutrients, low carb green smoothies are:

 - An easy way to get an extra servings of veggies